SAP-samples/teched2025-DA260/exercises/ex7/README.md

     ![ex_09_08](images/ex_09_08.png)

-7. The target connection details are now updated in your Replication Flows using **GBQ** as target, and after this you need to select the icon **Select Container**, where it leads to a new popup window, and from there you need to select container **‘DA260_TARGET’**.
-After selecting, please click button *Select*.
+7. The target connection details are now updated in your Replication Flows using **GBQ** as target, and after this you need to select the icon **Select Container**, where it leads to a new popup window, and from there you need to select container **DA260_TARGET**.
+After selecting, please click on the button **Select**.
 You need to choose **BussinessPartnersOpenSQL** as the file that you want to replicate from SAP Datasphere to GBQ.

     ![ex_09_09](images/ex_09_09.png)